How Gratitude Changes Your Brain and Mood

 The Stress Gratitude Connection.

-When you concentrate on things you're thankful for, your limbic system the brain's emotional core settles down.
-This decreases the release of cortisol, the hormone linked to fightorflight stress.
+When you concentrate on things you are thankful for, your limbic system, the brain's emotional core, settles down.
+This decreases the release of cortisol, the hormone linked to fight or flight stress.
 Lower levels of cortisol are associated with improved immune function, decreased inflammation, and decreased risk of chronic illness.

 Gratitude also encourages parasympathetic nervous system activity, the rest and digest mode, helping to soothe the body, lower heart rate, and facilitate digestion and sleep.
 This makes gratitude a potent daily habit for maintaining mental and physical equilibrium.